buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Mirenna**: Extracted from medicinal plants.

-**Mixture 31**: a studied set of drugs for saurovallos.
+**Mixture 31**: a studied set of drugs for Saurovalls.
 When the effect ends, the creature must make a Fortitude Saving Throw DC 23 or fall unconscious for 12 hours.

 **Silver Moss**: very similar, to an inexperienced eye, to White Moss.
 The berries are collected.